Social-Science-Collaboratory/GlobalGratitudeRepo/README.md

 - GlobalGratitude_World Religiosity.csv: Cultural data on religiosity (Gallup, 2016)

 ### Effect Sizes:
-- overall_effect_sizes.csv: Effect sizes for each dependent variable across all interventions and all control conditions
-- overall_country_effect_sizes.csv: Effect sizes for each dependent variable across all interventions and all control conditions for each country
 - unique_cond_effect_sizes.csv: Effect sizes for each dependent variable across each interention and each control
 - unique_country_effect_sizes.csv: Effect sizes for each dependent variable across each interention and each control for each country